xingt-tang/resume.github.io/_news/neurips2023.md

 inline: true
 ---

-An paper accepted by Neurips 2023
+A paper about feature interaction for deep sparse network is accepted by Neurips 2023.